 Absolutely!
 A year can make a lot of difference to the strength of your application so we recommend that you consider applying again if you are unsuccessful on your first attempt.

-We would advise that that an applicant can submit with one or more instruments but is likely to be auditioned on just one if the application is successful.
+We would advise that that whilst an applicant can submit with one or more instruments, they are likely to be auditioned on just one if the application is successful.